-WCCTAC is conducting the West Contra Costa High-Capacity Transit Study to review multimodal high-capacity transit options for reducing congestion and to plan for future growth, with consideration of costs and funding opportunities.
+WCCTAC is conducting the West Contra Costa High-Capacity Transit Study to review multimodal high-capacity transit options for improving mobility for West County residents and to plan for future growth, with consideration of costs and funding opportunities.
 High-capacity transit (HCT) provides substantially higher levels of passenger capacity with typically fewer stops, higher speeds, and more-frequent service than community-based or local public bus services.